agila1991/Employee_Attrition_Analysis_and_Prediction/README.md

 SMOTE (Synthetic Minority Over-sampling Technique) Creates synthetic samples for the minority class to balance the dataset.

-RandomOverSampler
-Duplicates existing samples of the minority class.

-These techniques help the model learn from both classes effectively and improve performance on identifying employees who are likely to leave.
 ------------------------------------------------------------------------------------------------------------------------------------------------

 ## ⚙️ Streamlit Application